Glossary term

 What does provider of an online marketplace mean?

-Provider of an online marketplace is the intermediary-service provider whose online interface lets customers conclude distance contracts with economic operators for covered products.
+Provider of an online marketplace is the ESPR intermediary-service actor whose online interface lets customers conclude distance contracts with economic operators for covered products.
+It is a marketplace channel role, not every product-compliance role.

 Official definitions by source